 Inequality measures using all the deciles are less vulnerable to fluctuations due to small numbers.
 The slope index of inequality (SII), which measures absolute differences, decreased between the two time periods for both sexes.
-The relative index of Inequality (RII), which measures relative differences, also showed slight decreases.
-More information on the SII and RII can be found in the Suicide Statistics technical paper (Glossary and section 4).
+The relative index of inequality (RII), which measures relative differences, also decreased.
+More information on the SII and RII can be found in the Suicide Statistics technical paper.